garenthoms/fx/_chapters/005-Trading Strategy/001-types-of-traders.md

 abstract: Some traders focus on chart patterns while others analyze economic data.
 ---

-I have come to understand that they're 2 types of traders.
+I have come to understand that there are two types of traders. one technical and two fundamental

-1: TECHNICAL TRADERS
-2: FUNDAMENTAL TRADERS

 ## TECHNICAL TRADERS